-Herndon Program & Outreach Intern
+Herndon Program & Outreach Associate

 Since last year Malak has developed extensive knowledge and experience in managing effective outreach and communication strategies with external partners.
 Has worked as a program officer in a non profit organization increased her academic background as a strategy planner and public policy maker.